CopenhagenLandemærket 10, 6th floor

 The Internet has a more significant CO2 emission than the aviation industry, and there is no sign that the Internet will play a minor role in the future - on the contrary.
 Undoubtedly, we have a great awareness and knowledge of our impact on the climate.
 But despite the dire consequences the Internet has on our environment, only a minority is actually doing something about the problem.

 But how stressful is a website really for the environment?
-It is not always easy to see why this is also often the case under the radar.
+It is not always easy to see why it often goes under the radar.

-If you dare to test the impact of your website on the environment, we can recommend websitecarbon.com.
-This site allows you to calculate your website's CO2 emissions each time one user visits the site.
+If you dare to test your website's impact on the environment, we can recommend websitecarbon.com.
+This site allows you to calculate your website's CO2 emissions each time a user visits the site.

 Do you dare to throw your website through the calculator?
 Hopefully, you can achieve better results.